RHIT-CSSE/csse332/homeworks/10_hybrid_threads/README.md

 implement the last 3 rules.

-There is a simple solution that implements all these rules...and does not require a large number of semaphores.
+There is a simple solution that implements all these rules...and does not require a large number of mutex locks.
 I won't reveal the solution but here's two hints:

 1. Of the 4 thread states, 2 correspond to thread slots that are